-The target recruitment and examination goal for visit 9 will be 50% of living participants.
-The goals for Visits 10 and 11 will be revisited at a later time.
+The target recruitment and examination goal for visit 10 will be 50% of living participants.
+The goal for Visit 11 will be revisited at a later time.
 In addition, a cumulative response rate will be tracked, for example, attendance at one of either visit 8 or visit 9, attendance at either visit 9 or visit 10, etc.

-a.
 Reimbursement Policy